Raigyo/three-js/README.md

 *April 2020*

-> 🔨 Three.js main concepts.
+> 🔨 Three.js main concepts. **Three.js** is a cross-browser JavaScript library and application
+programming interface (API) used to create and display animated 3D computer graphics in a web browser.
+Three.js uses **WebGL**.
 From Udemy
 '[3D Programming with JavaScript and the Three.js 3D Library](https://www.udemy.com/course/3d-programming-with-javascript-and-the-threejs-3d-library/): Create 3D computer graphics,
 using webgl in a cross-browser environment.
 Learn about 3D Graphical space, and 3D Depth'.